The Self-Made Body, personal growth and steroids by Michael Collins

 Getting Off the Back Foot with Male Fertility Health by Tyler Christie

-There is a short, personal introduction to Tyler Christie’s essay about fertility and, particularly the part men and their sperm can play in that process.
-It tells of how he always imagined that his future would involve having children, but how hard it was at the start.
+There is a short, personal introduction to Tyler Christie’s essay about fertility which tells how he always imagined a future in which he had children and how hard it was when he realised that might not happen.
 He allows his vulnerability to come through and it’s a poignant read.

 From a no woman’s land comes this heartfelt essay from someone with a male gender presentation who must suffer the ignominy of sitting in waiting rooms labelled ‘Women’s Health’ because he has endometriosis.
 Constantly faced with places which are unwelcoming (although sometimes the people are great – a big thankyou to that nurse who gave you a hug) the author must choose to explain or just sit there feeling ‘Me and my uterus do not exist in this space.’ (p14)